IntersectMBO/plutus/marlowe-actus/README.md

 ##### Negative Amortizer (NAM)

-Negative amortization means that the payments per period are smaller the interest, i.e. the balance of the loan increases over time.
+Negative amortization means that the payments per period are smaller than the interest, i.e. the balance of the loan increases over time.

 ##### Annuity (ANN)